First-Year Students

 Admission Criteria

 Many factors are considered in evaluating students' applications for admission to CU Boulder.
-Although academic performance in high school (high school GPA and the quality of coursework) is the most important indicator of success, other factors are also considered.
+Although academic performance in high school context (high school GPA and the quality of coursework) is the most important indicator of success, other factors are also considered.
 These include students' college entrance test scores, should they choose to provide them (either the SAT or ACT), the trend in their grades and the extent to which the Higher Education Admission Recommendations (HEAR) have been met.
 For information on HEAR, see the HEAR table.

 College Entrance Tests